Sreevedh/AtliQ_Hotel_PowerBI/README.md

-# 📊 AtliQ Grnds Hotel Dashboard - (Power BI Project)
+# 📊 AtliQ Grands Hotel Dashboard - (Power BI Project)

 This Power BI project is based on a fictional hotel **AtliQ Grands** (imaginary hotel), designed as part of a case study by [Codebasics](https://www.codebasics.io/).
 The objective was to analyze the hotel's **revenue performances** and provide business insights to stakeholders using interactive dashboards.